 Regardless of the channel, in making the initial credit approval decision to open a credit card or other account or otherwise grant credit, we follow a series of credit risk and underwriting procedures.
 In most cases, when applications are made in-store or by internet or mobile, the process is fully automated and applicants are notified of our credit decision immediately.
 We generally obtain certain information provided by the applicant and obtain a credit bureau report from one of the major credit bureaus.
 The credit report information we obtain is electronically transmitted into industry scoring models and our proprietary scoring models developed to calculate a credit score.
-The credit risk management team determines in advance the qualifying credit scores and initial credit line assignments for each portfolio and product type.
-We periodically analyze performance trends of accounts originated at different score levels as compared to projected performance and adjust the minimum score or the opening credit limit to manage credit risk.
+The risk management team determines in advance the qualifying credit scores and initial credit line assignments for each portfolio and product type.
+We periodically analyze performance trends of accounts originated at different score levels as compared to projected performance, and adjust the minimum score or the opening credit limit to manage risk.
+Different scoring models may be used depending upon bureau type and account source.

-We also apply additional application screens based on various inputs, including credit bureau information, our previous experience with the customer and information provided by our partner, to help identify potential fraud and prior bankruptcies before qualifying the application for approval.
+We also apply additional application screens based on various inputs, including credit bureau information, to help identify potential fraud and prior bankruptcies before qualifying the application for approval.
 We compare applicants' names against the Specially Designated Nationals list maintained by the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC"), as well as screens that account for adherence to USA PATRIOT Act of 2001 (the "Patriot Act") and Credit Card Accountability Responsibility and Disclosure Act of 2009 (the "CARD Act") requirements, including ability to pay requirements.